Are you in a relationship with somebody who is non-binary?

 Obviously, your partner is a lot more than a non-binary person.
 They don't need you to make their gender identity into a bigger deal than it needs to be.
 You're dating them because of who they are—because of how they make you feel—and any exterior construct should pale against that.

 Although trans and non-binary experiences are often accompanied by a lot of pain, they can also be a source of joy and radical love.
-In the end, the point is that gender is fake, binaries harm everyone, and love is more real than any arbitrary category designed to restrict our self-expression.
+In the end, the point is that gender is fake, and gender identity and binaries harm everyone, and love is more real than any arbitrary category designed to restrict our self-expression.
+Gender fluid people exist, so it's important to listen and remain unbiased.